 Note: Benefits for reconstructive procedures include breast reconstruction following a mastectomy, and reconstruction of the non-affected breast to achieve symmetry.
-Other services required by the Women's Health and Cancer Rights Act of 1998, including breast prostheses and treatment of complications at all stages of mastectomy including lymph edemas, are provided in the same manner and at the same level as those for any other Covered Health Care Service.
+Other services required by the Women's Health and Cancer Rights Act of 1998, including breast prostheses and treatment of complications, are provided in the same manner and at the same level as those for any other Covered Health Care Service.